ayush-agarwal-0502/Machine-Predictive-Maintainence-Anomaly-Detection/README.md

 ## The Dataset :

-The data was taken from Kaggle site : https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification .
+The data was taken from : C:\Users\venka\Downloads\AnomaData (1).xlsx

-A copy of the dataset has been uploaded on this repository just in case the kaggle one gets changed : https://github.com/ayush-agarwal-0502/Machine-Predictive-Maintainence-Anomaly-Detection/blob/main/predictive_maintenance.csv .

 ## The Code :

-The code is availaible at : https://github.com/ayush-agarwal-0502/Machine-Predictive-Maintainence-Anomaly-Detection/blob/main/anomaly_detector_ML_project.ipynb (in this repository itself ) .
+The code is availaible at : https://github.com/chandu@0231/Machine-Predictive-Maintainence-Anomaly-Detection/blob/main/anomaly_detector_ML_project.ipynb (in this repository itself ) .

 ## Aim :